Fees and investment

 It’s a good idea and we recommend that you do plenty of research to check what’s right for you before applying.
 The National Federation of Subpostmasters runs regional forums that may be a good starting point for getting in touch with an existing postmaster.
 Or get in touch and we’ll put you in contact with someone near you.

-We supply and fit the counter, signage and Post Office EPOS kit with a new dedicated phone line.
+You will require counter, signage and Post Office EPOS kit with a new dedicated phone line and we can help you facilitate obtaining these.
 We’ll train you and your staff, and a business support manager will be on hand for your first six months; ongoing support is readily available online, by phone and during area manager visits, and we offer refresher courses too.
 We’ll deliver and stock cash.
 We’ll promote your new Post Office.
 All we need from you is power and a telephone socket for our bill payment terminal, and fit-out time.

 The range of services depends on the type of Post Office; for example a Local Post Office does not sell the more complicated financial products like mortgages and insurance.
 For some products like National Lottery and car tax the decision will be made by Camelot and the DVLA.